-Each of the Named Executive Officers is a participant in our Profit Sharing and Retirement Plan, which we refer to as our "PSRP."
-The PSRP is a qualified defined contribution plan covering substantially all salaried employees of the Company and our subsidiaries.
-Participants in this plan may elect to make pre-tax contributions of up to 70% of their base salary subject to the limit under Internal Revenue Code Section 402(g) (currently \$18,000), employee after-tax contributions of up to 10% of base salary and, if the participant is at least age 50, "catch-up contributions" up to the statutory limit under Internal Revenue Code Section 414(v) (currently \$6,000).
-In addition, the PSRP provides for a discretionary employer profit sharing contribution that is a percentage of base salary for the year.
+Salaried participants, including our Named Executive Officers, covered under our Retirement Plan may elect to make pre-tax contributions and/or, after December 31, 2018, after-tax Roth 401(k) contributions of up to 70% of their base salary subject to the limit under Code Section 402(g) (\$18,500 for calendar year 2018 and \$19,000 for calendar year 2019), employee after-tax contributions of up to 10% of base salary and, if the participant is at least age 50, "catch-up contributions" up to the statutory limit under Code Section 414(v) (currently \$6,000).
+In addition, our Retirement Plan provides for a discretionary employer profit sharing contribution for our salaried employees, including our Named Executive Officers, that is a percentage of base salary for the year.

-Participants are fully vested to the extent of their pre-tax and after-tax contributions and become vested in the employer profit sharing contribution over a six-year period (i.e., 20% per year beginning with the second year of service).
-All of the Named Executive Officers (other than Mr. Haack, who joined the Company in December 2014) have been employed by the Company or our affiliates long enough to be fully vested.
-Participants are entitled to direct the investment of contributions made to the PSRP on their behalf in various investment funds, including up to 15% in an Eagle Common Stock fund.
+Participants are fully vested to the extent of their pre-tax, after-tax Roth 401(k), and after-tax contributions.
+Prior to January 1, 2019, our salaried participants become vested in the employer profit sharing contribution over a six-year period (i.e., 20% per year beginning with the second year of service); after December 31, 2018, our salaried participants become vested in the employer profit sharing contribution over a four-year-period (i.e., 25% per year beginning with the first year of service).
+All of the Named Executive Officers have been employed by the Company or our affiliates long enough to be fully vested.
+Participants are entitled to direct the investment of contributions made to the Retirement Plan on their behalf in various investment funds, including up to 15% in an Eagle Common Stock fund.
 Such amounts are payable upon a participant's termination of employment, disability or death in the form of a lump sum, installments or direct rollover to an eligible retirement plan, as elected by the participant.
 At the participant's election, amounts invested in the Common Stock fund are distributable in shares of our Common Stock.

-Employer profit sharing contributions made to the PSRP on behalf of our Named Executive Officers in fiscal 2018 are reflected under the "All Other Compensation" column in the Summary Compensation Table located on page 38 of this proxy statement.
-A list of the investment funds provided under the PSRP is provided in the footnotes to the Nonqualified Deferred Compensation Table located on page 46 of this proxy statement.
+Employer profit sharing contributions made to the Retirement Plan on behalf of our Named Executive Officers in fiscal 2019 are reflected under the "All Other Compensation" column in the Summary Compensation Table located on page 37 of this proxy statement.
+A list of the investment funds provided under the Retirement Plan is provided in the footnotes to the Nonqualified Deferred Compensation Table located on page 45 of this proxy statement.